Soaps and facial cleansers are all marketed as being good for your skin.

 Gently cleansing your skin on a regular basis helps to exfoliate away dead cells.
 This keeps your skin looking bright and healthy rather than dull.
 Soap also cleans out dirt and debris that clog up your pores and helps get rid of excess oil.

-Where Soap and Facial Cleansers Go Wrong
+Where Typical Soaps & Facial Cleansers Go Wrong

 As you can see, soap is supposed to have a beneficial effect.
 Facial cleansers, especially, can help the more delicately balanced skin of your face stay healthy and youthful-looking.